-The Stroud district, with a population of over 113,000, covers an area of approximately 175 square miles in the south of Gloucestershire.
+The Stroud district, with a population of over 116,000, covers an area of approximately 175 square miles in the south of Gloucestershire.
 Sites and premises range from ultra modern facilities, to restored historic mills and from major industrial sites, covering many hectares, to former agricultural buildings providing space for micro businesses in rural areas.

-While the Local Plan determines where future growth is to be located, commercial development continues apace in the district, highlighting the areas excellent communications, well established infrastructure and skilled workforce and its continuing popularity as a location for business growth and investment.
+Commercial development continues apace in the district, highlighting the areas excellent communications, well established infrastructure and skilled workforce and its continuing popularity as a location for business growth and investment.

 Having completed their move to a new UK headquarters building Sartorius Stedim Lab Ltd has now received permission for a 50,000 sq ft extension, almost doubling the floorspace.
 This landmark development at Robert Hitchins’ Stonehouse Park, together with the purchase of a sizable plot by another local company, Staitech, only leaves 4000 sq ft of available developable space at this strategic location close to the M5.